chisumo2016/user-management/README2.md

     These roles are given to particular user .

-#  Custom Admin Middleware via Route.
+#    Using Middleware in Routes and Controllers
         https://spatie.be/docs/laravel-permission/v6/basic-usage/middleware
      If the logged user is SUPER ADMIN he/she can accesss the following routes Route::group(['middleware' => 'useradmin'], function () {